xbmc/repo-scripts/script.xbmc.blindplayer/README.md

 Script mainly works for music files, when started without parameters or with the 'music' parameter.
 It might plays also audio track from videos, when started with the 'video' parameter.
 On startup script scans all media mentioned in the sources.xml file, creating a scan list.
 If the list already exists if will be reused.
-To rescan press 'Rescan' button..
+To rescan press 'Rescan' button.

 Script works in three modes, NORMAL, PROGRAM and ALBUM.
 NORMAL and PROGRAM modes have their own playlists.
 These playlists are mutually exclusive and together